Get a free, no obligation personal loan quote with rates as low as 9.90%

 How Is A Mortgage Dealt With After The End Of A Relationship?

 Ending a relationship can be complicated on many levels.
-One of the many things that you may need to consider is what to do with a jointly-owned property.
-Let’s explore how a mortgage is dealt with further below for married couples and common-law couples.
+One of the many things that you may need to consider is what to do with a jointly-owned property, which differs for married couples and common-law couples.

 Married Couples Going Through Divorce

 When a married couple goes through separation or divorce, both individuals in the relationship have equal rights to stay in the shared home.
-Unless one of the spouses has a court order, neither spouse is allowed to rent, sell, or mortgage the family home without the other spouse agreeing to it.
-Of course, if one or both parties want to leave, they can, but they are still financially obligated to pay the mortgage and other property fees.
+Unless one of the spouses has a court order, neither spouse is allowed to rent, sell, or mortgage the family home without the other spouse’s consent.

 Common-Law Couples Going Through Separation

-In terms of a shared home, whoever owns the home is allowed to stay in the home and the other common-law partner must move out.
-If the home is jointly owned by both common-law partners, then you can either sell the home and divide the money or one partner would need to buy the other partner out.
+For a shared home, whoever owns the home is allowed to stay, and the other common-law partner must move out.
+If the home is jointly owned by both common-law partners, they can either sell the home and divide the money or one partner would need to buy the other partner out.

 Find The Best Mortgage For Your Needs